Christ Church Cathedral

 The church’s belfry houses 19 bells, which have been added throughout the years.
 One of the bells dates from 1038 when the church was first built.

 Dublin is full of interesting churches to visit.
 Nevertheless, Christ Church Cathedral is one of the city’s most important places of worship.
-It is well-worth visiting!
+It's well worth visiting!

 Schedule